PeterBlenessy/pomodoros/README.md

 # yarn add node-keytar

 # Install AVA, a minimalistic test runner for Node.js
+# Use the --watch flag to use it in watch mode
 yarn add ava --dev

 # We run yarn audit to check that there are no security issues